Functional Test Automation: Why And How To Do It

 Functional testing and automated testing are not polar opposites or mutually exclusive terms.
 Both of them have a place in the software development and testing life cycle, and can even focus on the same aspects of a software solution.
 However, automation testing has a much broader scope and can therefore give a more complete idea of the app’s quality.

-Automated functional testing software is readily available, both on open-source and paid basis, to make the testing process more efficient and easier for the team.
+Functional automation testing is readily available, both on open-source and paid basis, to make the testing process more efficient and easier for the team.
 Some of the most popular functional test automation tools include Selenium, SoapUI, ReadyAPI, and TestComplete.

 team-cta-TestFort